andrsuh/tiny-event-sourcing/README.md

 )
 ```
 As you can see here we define the aggregate state with all of its internals - nested entities and any other fields you wish.
 It just should reflect the state of the aggregate.
+Note, that State should have a constructor with a single parameter - id

 ## Define Domain events